architect/arc.codes/src/views/docs/en/tutorials/beyond-hello-world.md

 .
 ├── src
 │   └── http
 │       ├── get-admin
 │       ├── get-index
 │       ├── get-menu
 │       └── post-orders
 └── app.arc
 ```

-> At any step in this tutorial start up the local Sandbox with `npx sandbox` and navigate to `localhost:3333`.
+> At any step in this tutorial start up the local Sandbox with `npx arc sandbox` and navigate to `localhost:3333`.

 ## `@static` assets